Factbox: Airlines ground flights, count mounting costs of the coronavirus shock

 AIR FRANCE-KLM (AIRF.PA)

-Air France-KLM will park its biggest airliners and slash services by up to 90% over the next few days, it said on March 16.
+Air France-KLM said on March 16 it would park its biggest airliners and slash services by up to 90%.
 The group said it had identified measures to save 200 million euros ($223 million) in 2020 and ways to cut its capital expenditure by 350 million euros.

 AIR NEW ZEALAND (AIR.NZ)

-Air New Zealand said on March 16 it would cut long-haul capacity by 85% in the coming months and the domestic network would be reduced by 30% in April and May.
+Air New Zealand said on March 16 it would cut long-haul capacity by 85% in the coming months and the domestic network by 30% in April and May.

-The airline has withdrawn its full-year earnings outlook, frozen hiring and offered unpaid leave to staff.
+The airline has withdrawn its full-year outlook, frozen hiring and offered unpaid leave to staff.

 AMERICAN AIRLINES INC (AAL.O)